A Drug That Eases Miscarriages Is Difficult For Women To Get

 "It offers them a sense of control over their own bodies and their own process when they feel that they've already lost an element of control," Schreiber says.

 Miscarriage is common.
-The Centers for Disease Control and Prevention estimates that over a million American women have a first trimester pregnancy loss each year.
+The Centers for Disease Control and Prevention estimates that over 1 million American women have a first trimester pregnancy loss each year.
 The American College of Obstetricians and Gynecologists now officially recommends the two-drug regimen.
 Yet access to mifepristone is restricted in a way that makes it difficult for physicians to prescribe.

 "We clearly need to provide mifepristone," says Dr. Karen Meckstroth, director of the Women's Options Center at the University of California, San Francisco.
 "How do we get it?"